GET STARTED | Get A Cash Offer Today

 Assessed Value

 Assessed value is something you’ll usually only see on your property tax bill, and while it can correlate to your market value, it’s not the same thing.
 Assessed value typically falls below an appraised value, making it an unreliable measure of fair market worth.
 The local tax assessor determines this figure annually to calculate property taxes.
-Although it isn’t suitable for determining fair market value, it’s still a good idea to know your home’s assessed value, as you have the right to protest your property tax bill if the assessed value is incorrectly high.
+Although it isn’t suitable for determining the home’s fair market value, it’s still a good idea to know the assessed value, as you have the right to protest your property tax bill if the assessed value is incorrectly high.

 Reasons to Sell a House Below the Market Value